Yay!We have another batch of primo episodes of Radio Free Charleston, from late Summer 2008 to warm you up in this big nasty snow-covered weekend.

 Our music this time is by Joseph Hale, The Diablo Blues Band and the Blues Girls from the CYAC production of “The Blob.”
 We also have a Plant Ro Duction Mini Movie and a serious message from Ann Magnuson on behalf of Covenant House.

 We kick off this week with a digitally-assaulted photograph of the windows at 1 Davis Square.
 They don’t really look like that.
 This piece is a realization of my deep artistic need to color within the lines.
 Click it to see a bigger version.

 Our videos this week are two special episodes of Radio Free Charleston from 2008.
 Above this text you see our fiftieth episode.
 This show has music from Hasil Adkins, The Concept and Melanie Larch, plus animation from Frank Panucci, the RFC debut of Kitty Killton and tons of cool cameos.
 You can read the production notes here.

 After the jump, you’ll see our first big April Fool’s episode, RFC 40.
 This show, which featured a fake “new direction” for the show includes music from Paul Calicoat and Joe Slack, plus special appearances from Eamon Hardiman, Jerry “The King” Lawler and The No Pants Players.
 You can read the PopCult production notes here, and the real production notes, with the full story of how cursed this show was, here.

 Search this blog

-- New RFC, Psychedelic Shack and The Swing Shift on The AIR
+- New RFC, Psychedelic Shack and The Swing Shift Tuesday On The AIR